B2BDA/Investment_Tracking_App/README.md

 # Next Steps
   - ~Add more analytics capabilities like Forecasting or recommended investment amount~
-  - Add inflation adjusted investment amount which will be recommended to the user
+  - Add inflation adjusted investment amount which will be recommended to the user.
+  - Improve on how the forecasted data is shown, more like rounding it to the nearest whole number.
-  - Add more visualizations maybe Altair
+  - Add more visualizations maybe Altair.